benled1/Predicting-Risk-of-Heart-Attacks/README.md

 Using a dataset of patients, I trained a simple machine learning algorithm to predict which of them were at high risk for a heart attack in the near future.

 ## Datasets
 The two datasets that were used here are heart_test.csv and heart_train.csv.
+These datasets display information about the patients cariovascular health.
+The fields that are displayed in the data are written below.

 - Age : Age of the patient
 - Sex : Sex of the patient
 - exang: exercise induced angina (1 = yes; 0 = no)